NurtureOrphan/NurtureOrphan/README.md

-# Charity-Jet--Donation-Website
+# Nurture Orphan--Donation-Website
-Charity Jet is a Donation Website with integrated payment gateway using Razorpay.
+Nurture Orphan is a Donation Website with integrated payment gateway using Razorpay.